-Residence Life at St. Mary’s University provides an on-campus housing experience that is more than a place for you to sleep at night.
+Welcome to Residence Life at St. Mary’s University, an on-campus living experience that is more than a place for you to sleep at night.
 Our residence halls are a place that you can call home, while getting a quality education both inside and out of the classroom.

 For more information about living on-campus and our Residence Life program, feel free to contact us at firstname.lastname@example.org or 210-431-4312.